megseekosh/dsp_tutorials/README.md

 and the affiliated Github repository: [https://github.com/ListenLab/Vocoder]

+## Data

+* /long_files - unzip this directory to access the audio files used in chapter 1

 ## How to cite

 If you use any of the materials, please cite this repository: